-2018 Update: Star Wars: Galaxy's Edge has been confirmed!
+2019 Update: Star Wars: Galaxy's Edge is now open!
 Click here for all the details!

 For years, Disney's Hollywood Studios has been criticized for being less than a "one-day" park, people citing it as an inferior copy of nearby Universal Orlando Resort.
 Unfortunately some attractions at DHS were developed too fast, meaning not much planning went into them resulting in a lesser product.
 Examples of this are Sounds Dangerous with Drew Carey, Indiana Jones Epic Stunt-Show Spectacular, and especially the Studio Backlot Tour (This has to be the worse Disney attraction ever built, even worse than Superstar Limo at DCA) Back on topic, DHS has always been lacking that one last "thing" to make it a full day park, and I think the answer to that might have come.